 Convertible bonds offer a low-risk entry point to bitcoin exposure, as investors can participate in upside potential while maintaining downside protection.

-This structure attracts conservative institutions such as Allianz, a German insurance giant, known for its conservative approach to deploying capital, which acquired nearly 25% of one of Strategy’s convertible issuance in November 2024.
+This structure attracts legacy institutions such as Allianz, a German insurance giant, known for its conservative approach to deploying capital, which acquired nearly 25% of one of Strategy’s convertible issuance in November 2024.

 How it fuels the Bitcoin Flywheel: